Duckulus/Bingo/item_generator/README.txt

+Script that fetches the item textures for a specific minecraft version and outputs the entries for de.amin.bingo.game.board.BingoMaterial

 In the index.js file in the Line 50 you can comment in and out the console logging of the items And on the Line 51-54 it Downloads and saves the textures.